 Currently, the only available cure for CEP is a bone marrow transplant (BMT) This involves transplanting healthy bone marrow from another person (the donor) to the person with CEP (the recipient).
 Following successful BMT, the symptoms of CEP such as photosensitivity and anaemia will improve.
 However, the scarring from previous damage to the skin is permanent.

 For BMT to succeed, the bone marrow of the donor needs to be a good match with the recipient.
-BMT is a high-risk procedure, and is currently reserved for those severely-affected individuals who have a bone marrow donor that is a close match.
+BMT is a high-risk procedure, and is currently reserved for those severely-affected individuals who have a bone marrow donor who is a close match.

-Bone marrow transplantation can be effective but long term results are unknown and the procedure can be complicated by life threatening infections.
+Bone marrow transplantation can be effective but long-term results are unknown and the procedure can be complicated by life-threatening infections.

-Research is under way to cure CEP with gene therapy.
+Research is underway to cure CEP with gene therapy.
 This would involve correcting the abnormal gene in the affected person.
 It is hoped that this research will make good progress over the next decade.

 How can CEP be treated?